dart-lang/language/working/augmentations/feature-specification.md

 corresponding type in the introductory declaration. *In other words, the augmentation can add new members to an existing type.*

-Instance and static members inside a class-like declaration may themselves be augmentations.
-In that case, they augment the corresponding members in the same augmentation context, according to the rules in the following subsections.
+An instance or static member inside a class-like declaration may itself be an augmentation.
+In that case, it augments the corresponding member (the introducing member with the same name) in the same augmentation context, according to the rules in the following subsections.

 It's a **compile-time** error if:

-*   An augmentation declaration is applied to a declaration of a different kind.
-    For example, augmenting a `class` with a `mixin`, an `enum` with a function, etc.

 *   An augmenting class declaration has an `extends` clause and any prior declaration for the same class also has an `extends` clause.